-1.1 There is a requirement in the planning guidance to return the system to aggregate financial balance in 2016/17.
-There is an estimated £243m NHS funding gap over the next five years across Derbyshire.
-The Council has a saving target of £843k from the Home First service in 2017/18.
+1.1 There is a requirement in the planning guidance to return the national system to aggregate financial balance in 2016/17.
+We know there is a significant local challenge within Derbyshire to do likewise for the local system.
+However, no specific consequences identified for the Council to date.